This post may contain affiliate links. Please read our disclosure policy.

 Can I double this lemon cake recipe?

-Yes, just double the ingredient amounts and use a 6×8 inch baking dish.
+Yes, you can double the ingredients and bake in a 6×8-inch baking dish.

 Ways To Use Leftover Ingredients